Privacy Policy

 This Privacy Policy explains how Active Heart Health Ltd ("we", "our" or "us") collects, uses, stores, and protects your personal data when you use our website at activehearthealth.com, contact us directly, or interact with our content or social media pages.

-We are committed to handling personal data transparently, lawfully and securely in accordance with UK data protection law.
+We are committed to handling personal data transparently, lawfully and securely in accordance with applicable data protection law, including the UK GDPR and the EU GDPR, as applicable.

 1. Who we are (Data Controller)